MicrosoftDocs/VBA-Docs/api/Project.Application.ProjectBeforeResourceChange.md

 ## Remarks

-Project events do not occur when the project is embedded in another document or application.
+Project events don't occur when the project is embedded in another document or application.

 The **ProjectBeforeResourceChange** event doesn't occur when timescaled data changes, when a baseline is cleared, when an entire resource row is pasted, during resource pool operations, when inserting or removing a subproject, or when changes have been made by using a custom form.